bleunguts/FXTrader/README.md

 Zenon and I, Zenon is the chair of the APCASE organization.
 He is also the head of department engineering at University of Technology, Sydney which I have had the fortune to both study and work for him!

-Publication Computational Intelligence and Efficiency in Engineering Systems Publication (Chapter 27) can be found [here](https://www.springer.com/gp/book/9783319157191)